-As we noted in a recent article, Do You Believe the Fed’s Inflation Rhetoric?, the Federal Reserve is dismissing any concerns about inflation.
+As we noted in a recent post, Do You Believe the Fed’s Inflation Rhetoric?, the Federal Reserve is dismissing any concerns about inflation.
 Instead, they are focusing on achieving “full employment” while allowing inflation to rise and the economy to run hot.
-Allowing inflation—in their mind—may be a necessary evil to reach what they consider full employment.
+Allowing inflation—in their mind—may be a necessary evil to reach what they consider “full employment.”

 But this is making the bond market very unhappy.
 The chart below shows the 7-year yield.

 Compared to the lows of the summer of 2020, yields are up, but they are still significantly below pre-pandemic levels.
 The rising yields could suggest the economy is recovering, but the Fed is actively fighting rising yields as it wants them to remain low to keep the economy “running hot” with cheap money.

 Are the stock market and the bond market correlated?

 This “battle” between our government and the markets is important.
 In the three decades from 1966 to 1997, the markets were primarily driven by inflation, and, generally, the stock market and the bond market moved in opposite directions (when one goes up, the other goes down and vice versa).
 That pattern changed around 1997 as inflation stopped being a significant factor, and the two markets have mostly moved in the same direction at the same time since then.

 Should the markets return to being inversely correlated—where bonds and stocks move in opposite directions—as inflation takes hold, the stock market will drop when interest rates go up.

 How does the stock market perform under inflation?

 Here’s something you need to know.
 Over the last 142 years, stock market investments yielded good returns only during times of disinflation.
 During inflationary periods, stock market investments did not perform well (see the blue line in the chart below).